| Evan Walter Clark Spotte-Smith (EWCSS) (they/them) | |

 What project(s) you are interested in working on?

-Why you are interested in this work, and in working in the CoReACTER?
+Why you are interested in this work, and why are you interested in performing this work within the CoReACTER?